emafriki/BuscaLIMA/README.md

 Minesweeper is a game whose objective is to clear all the squares in a minefield without detonating any.

-To develop this game, we have used different Python packages.Here are the most important ones:
+To develop this game, we will use a graphical interface, with the help of the library:

 |Package |Description            |Usage                  |
 |--------|--------------------------------------------------------------------------------------------------|---------------------------------------------------|